SimplyCEO/wofi/README.md

 NixOS has a packge in unstable https://nixos.org/nixos/packages.html?attr=wofi&channel=nixos-unstable&query=wofi

 Void Linux also has a package

+Fedora has a package in COPR https://copr.fedorainfracloud.org/coprs/wef/wofi/ there is also an official package https://src.fedoraproject.org/rpms/wofi but it's currently v1.0
 ## Documentation
 The official documentation is provided by the man pages in this repository, sample styling can be found here https://cloudninja.pw/docs/wofi.html